klmnden/azure-docs.tr-tr/articles/active-directory/active-directory-licensing-group-product-migration.md

     return $null
 }

+# IsExpectedLicenseStateForGroup function
-#Checks if the license is in an expected state for a given group.
+# Check if the license is in an expected state for a given group.
-#If expectedError is set to a value, this looks if the license is in that specific error state from the group
+# If expectedError is set to a value, the function checks if the license is in the specific error state for the group.
-#If expectedError is NULL, this checks if the license is successfully assigned from the group
+# If expectedError is NULL, the function checks if the license is successfully assigned from the group.
 function IsExpectedLicenseStateForGroup
 {
     [OutputType([bool])]
     Param([Microsoft.Online.Administration.User]$user,  [Guid]$groupId, [string]$skuId, [string]$expectedError)

-    #we expect the license to be fully assigned from the group and not in error state
+    # The license is expected to be fully assigned from the group and not in an error state.
     if([string]::IsNullOrEmpty($expectedError))
     {
-        #check if the assigned license is inherted from the expected group, without an error on it
+        # Check if the assigned license is inherted from the expected group and without an error on it.
         return (UserHasLicenseAssignedFromThisGroup $user $skuId $groupId)
     }
-    #we expect the license to be in the specific error state on the specific group
+    # The license is expected to be in the specific error state on the specific group.
     else
     {
         $error = GetErrorForLicenseFromGroup $user $groupId $skuId